liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/04-configuring-dependencies.markdown

 6. Determine the group ID by matching the `Bundle-Vendor` value from step 3 with a group listed that provides the artifact.

-Next, you'll learn how to use @product@'s reference documentation to find a
+Now you know to find a module's symbolic name, version, and group ID using the App Manager and Gogo Shell.

-@product@ app module's attributes.
+Next, you'll learn how to use @product@'s reference documentation to find a Liferay app module's attributes.

 ### Reference Docs [](id=reference-docs)

 @product@'s app Javadoc lists each module's artifact ID, version number, and display name.
-This is the best place to look up @product@ modules that aren't yet deployed to your @product@ instance.
+This is the best place to look up Liferay modules that aren't yet deployed to your Liferay instance.

-Follow these steps to find a @product@ app module's attributes in the Javadoc:
+Follow these steps to find a Liferay app module's attributes in the Javadoc:

 1. Navigate to Javadoc for an app module class.
 If you don't have a link to the class's Javadoc, find it by browsing